When Fear and Panic Sparks Last-Minute Prepping – How Do You Deal With That?

 You prepare to control your fear.
 You should not let your fear control your prepping.

 Many, many people are letting their fear control their prepping.
 They are suddenly realizing that they need extra food and supplies at home.
-They are mass buying toilet paper, cleaning supplies, and more in an attempt to not get sick.
+They are mass-buying toilet paper, cleaning supplies, and more in an attempt to avoid getting sick.

 However, they are causing a lot of problems: